kru5ty7/file_to_database_table/README.md

 - Look for errors in the log window

 ### Preview Dialog Issues
+- Empty sheets (0 rows) will show "No data rows in this sheet"
 - Large files may take time to load
-- Files with many columns may need horizontal scrolling
+- Files with many columns require horizontal scrolling
-- Corrupted files will show error messages
+- Corrupted files will show error messages in the log

 ### Build Issues
-- Ensure all dependencies are installed: `pip install -r requirements.txt`
+- Ensure all dependencies are installed: `uv sync` or `pip install -r requirements.txt`
 - Clean previous builds: `rmdir /s /q build dist`
 - Check `build\FileToDBConverter\warn-FileToDBConverter.txt` for warnings
+- Ensure numpy 2.0+ is installed (required for pre-built wheels)

 ## 🤝 Contributing